two-dogs/the-kennel/option-drivers.md

 > and __update the cache__

 * the newer drivers for amd/nvidia should then be available via Driver-Manager.
-* if you have 100% intel graphics or want/need to use opensource drivers, first close software-sources and then via `terminal` execute `sudo apt update & sudo aptitude upgrade` in order to bring graphics to most current available.
+* if you have 100% intel graphics or want/need to use opensource drivers, after adding ppa as shown above, first close software-sources and then via `terminal` execute `sudo apt update & sudo aptitude upgrade` in order to bring graphics to most current available.

 ***